 WARNING—this post is a 50/50 mixture of science and autobiography, call it autosciography.
 If that makes your brain explode, DO NOT continue reading.

 I went to a technical bookstore in San Francisco and bought a college refrigeration textbook, and a refrigeration technicians textbook.
 I started with the college refrigeration text, just like I was in college again.
 I read every word of every chapter, and then I answered all of the questions at the end of each chapter.
 I went back on the ones I missed until I understood them as well.
-At the end of the first month I could knowledgeably discuss superheat and the difference between the kinds of Freons and how different types of refrigeration systems worked and what the units called “tons” measure in refrigeration (the cooling power equivalent to the melting of 2,000 pounds of ice starting at 0°C in 24 hours).
+At the end of the first month I could knowledgeably discuss superheat and the difference between the kinds of Freon and other refrigerants and how different types of refrigeration systems and heat pumps worked and what the units called “tons” measure in refrigeration (the cooling power equivalent to the melting of 2,000 pounds of ice starting at 0°C in 24 hours).

 Then once I understood the theory backwards and forwards, I got out my refrigeration gauges and my sniffer, and I found some old refrigeration systems and I started working through the refrigeration technicians manual.
-By the end of the second month I could test and charge and repair a system, fine tune the setup, discharge the system and recapture the freon, tear it down and build it again, whatever you wanted.
+By the end of the second month I could test and charge and repair a system, fine tune the setup, discharge the system and recapture the Freon, tear it down and build it again, whatever you wanted.
 I was ready to go.
 (Yes, there are other refrigerants besides Freon.
 But in 1981, for the kind of refrigeration I was doing, it was all Freon.

 So that’s how I learned about refrigeration, and my friend did the same regarding the metalworking and silver soldering and all the rest of the knowledge he needed.
 And after we finished the installation of the blast freezer, I subsequently made good money at various times diagnosing and repairing marine refrigeration systems.
 I’ll return to the question of my credentials and the lack thereof in a bit.
 But first, for those who like me couldn’t explain how a refrigeration system works, here’s my explanation.